-When it comes to looking for landing page best practices, it can be a jungle out there.
+When looking for landing page best practices, it can be a jungle out there.

-To help you meet your goals for the coming year, we’ve put together a list of tried and tested tactics that will turn your landing page into a lead generation machine.
+To help you meet your goals for the coming year, we’ve put together a list of tried and tested tactics to turn your landing page into a lead generation machine.

 Let’s get converting!

 In digital marketing, a landing page is a standalone web page that you land on after clicking a link in a paid ad or email.
 It’s where persuasive copy, solid design, and clever branding come together to drive visitors to convert.